Skip to content

 You can use placeholders in Name and Instructions fields:

-Users can also add Process User Tasks dashlet on their dashboard to see their actual process user tasks.
+Users can also add the Process User Tasks dashlet on their dashboard to see their active process user tasks.

-It's possible to display process task on the target entity detail view.
+It's possible to display Process User Tasks on the detail view of the target entity.

-You can utilize Report Panels feature to display process tasks on the record detail view.
-Create a list report that shows all user tasks (no filters).
-Then create a report panel (from administration) for needed entity type with this list report selected.
+You can utilize the Report Panels feature to display process tasks on the record detail view.
+Create a Report of the List type that shows all Process User Tasks (no filters).
+Then, create a Report Panel (Administration > Report Panels) for the needed entity type with this list Report selected.

-It's possible to create Children-to-Parent relationship between some entity type and User Task, then User Tasks will be available in Relationships layout of that entity type.
-Go to Administration > Entity Manager > BpmnUserTask > Relationships > edit Children-to-Parent, check your entity type at Foreign Fields.
+It's possible to create a Children-to-Parent relationship between some entity type and the Process User Task, then Process User Tasks will be available in the Bottom layout of that entity type.
+Go to Administration > Entity Manager > BpmnUserTask > Relationships > edit Children-to-Parent, check your entity type in Foreign Fields.

-It's possible to check the resolution of the passed user task in diverging gateways or conditional events, making ramification in the process flow depending on the resolution.
-User Task resolution is available in conditions of gateways and conditional events.
+It's possible to check a resolution of a passed Process User Task with diverging gateways or conditional events.
+This allows for making ramifications in the process flow depending on a resolution.
+The User Task resolution is available in conditions of gateways and conditional events.

 $resolution = bpm\createdEntity\attribute('USER_TASK_ELEMENT_ID', 'resolution');